gareth-39/The-Big-Quiz/README.md

 #

 # Deployment:
-* To deploy my project, I went to Github and entered my "The-Big-Quiz repository", then continued into settings, then in settings the section I proceeded to Github pages.
-Then, in Github I went to deploy from a branch and used a main branch and pressed save.
-Then I copied my Github.io link and pasted it into my readME.md file.
+* To deploy my project, I went to Github and entered my "The-Big-Quiz repository".
+Then, I continued into settings then in settings I proceeded into the Github pages.
+Once in Github, I deployed from a branch and then used a main branch and pressed save.
+Then, I copied my Github.io link and pasted it into my readME.md file.

 # Credits: